Subrat-patel-1995/Subrat-patel-1995/README.md

 - 👋 Hi, I’m @Subrat-patel-1995
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Software Development
-- 🌱 I’m currently learning ...Data Analytics
+- 🌱 I’m currently learning ...java Multithreading and concurrency
-- 💞️ I’m looking to collaborate on ...Data Visualisation,Data Analysis
+- 💞️ I’m looking to collaborate on ...
+System Design and Data Structures
 - 📫 How to reach me ...subratapatel1995@gmail.com

 <!---